joshbegley/nyt-latest/README.md

 `The war in Ukraine and Trump’s disregard for the alliance have generated a new appreciation of what Turkey brings to the table.`\
 https://www.nytimes.com/2026/07/06/world/nato-summit-turkey-trump-fifa-ban.html

-**Live Updates: Platner Will Take Time to ‘Reflect’ on Campaign After Sexual Assault Accusation**\
+**Live Updates: Calls Mount for Platner to End Campaign After Sexual Assault Accusation**\
-`Graham Platner, the Democratic Senate candidate in Maine, called the allegation “false.”
-He did not say if he would continue his campaign.`\
+`After a woman accused Graham Platner, the Democratic Senate nominee in Maine, of sexual assault, he denied the allegation but said he was taking time to “reflect” on his path forward.`\
 https://www.nytimes.com/live/2026/07/06/us/platner-campaign-accusation

 **¿Qué sabemos de la boda de Taylor Swift y Travis Kelce?**\